kxgolder/Shazamboni/README_HARDWARE.md

 ### Links for more details
 * [ECE Full Bill of Materials](https://docs.google.com/spreadsheets/d/1dOb92htjslwmOOMava8AC0Ess3M7UXmO25NWhFuS7Wc/edit?usp=sharing).
 * [ME Full Bill of Materials](https://docs.google.com/spreadsheets/d/1R1Zin64dLP7bJb9QeGsinObtVFDHWOckvjZxHZ5VNsc/edit?usp=sharing).

+## Power Requirements
+**Notes:** The Shazamboni uses a TalentCell 2000 Cycles Rechargeable 12V 24Ah 288Wh Lithium Iron Phosphate (LiFePO4) Deep Cycle Battery Pack (linked below).
+We calculated that the whole system will need approximately 16,000mAh for a four hour runtime.

 ## References/Resources

 **Notes:** This section will look more like an annotated bibliography.
 It features the references both ECE and ME teams used in designing the hardware components of the Shazamboni.